 27 Sep 2010 In a Nutshell

-Ca The Abuses on Freedom by the HRC’s The Abuses on Freedom by the HRC’s Human rights commissions and tribunals have become the favorite tool of activists to make life difficult for any person or organization that they despise.
+The Abuses on Freedom by the HRC’s: The Abuses on Freedom by the HRC’s Human rights commissions and tribunals have become the favourite tool of activists to make life difficult for any person or organization that they despise.
 Consider these facts:

 - The complainant receives free legal assistance from the Commission and is often reimbursed for any expenses incurred.

 - The respondent receives no financial assistance, and in almost all cases must fund their own defence.

 - Some remedial orders have involved forced statements, confessions, recantations, and “diversity training” which contravene the fundamental right to freedom of conscience.